sltptr/lessrss/README.md

 - HTTP GET the URLs of all your filtered feeds at `/feeds`, paths are auto generated to keep the `config.yml` minimal.
-- Clicking an item's default link updates the title as average (&#128309;) in the database, and additional links for updating as either good (&#11088;) or poor (&#128308;) are added to the top of the item's description.
+- Clicking an item's default link updates the title as average (&#128309;) in the database, and additional links for updating the item as either good (&#11088;) or poor (&#128308;) are added to the top of the item's description.
 - Filter with an ensemble of classical TF-IDF regression and transformer-based DistilBERT classification.
 - Toggle filtering for individual feeds if you want to see all their updates.